lsu-emdm/WAC.io/servers/README.md

 # Server tests

+Server 1: (audience) web gui controls (performer's) max/msp

+Server 2: (performer's) web gui controls (audience's) web audio

+Server 3: performer sends different web audio instruments to audience phones

+Server 4: each audience member is one column of a sequencer

 ## Rhizome

 This has been my first exploration of the [Rhizome](https://github.com/sebpiq/rhizome) server toolkit.
+These demos also use [NexusUI](http://nexusosc.com)

 I was able to create most of our server situations in about 6 hours of work, which is really not bad.
 It wraps socket.io and express, which we talked about using.